alufers/mitmproxy2swagger/README.md

     Please note that mitmproxy2swagger will not overwrite existing endpoint descriptions, if you want to overwrite them, you can delete them before running the second pass.

     Passing `--examples` will add example data to requests and responses.
 Take caution when using this option, as it may add sensitive data (tokens, passwords, personal information etc.) to the schema.
+    Passing `--headers` will add headers data to requests and responses.
+Take caution when using this option, as it may add sensitive data (tokens, passwords, personal information etc.) to the schema.

 ### HAR